Handling Difficult Customers: How to Turn Negative Experiences into Cake Business Growth

 When I've had tough customers, I've actually became a better business owner and designer.
 These situations helped me to uncover the hidden "holes" inside of my business and place some much needed boundaries.

-They helped me to uncover exactly what I needed to put in place to not have that situation to happen again, place them inside my contract (if you don’t have one, you can grab one here), and how to strengthen my boundaries.
+These situations helped me to uncover exactly what I needed to put in place to not have that situation happen again, place them inside my contract (if you don't have one, you can grab one here), and how to strengthen my boundaries.

 2. Don't take it so personally.